 Skip to contents

-This function filters and pools, i.e., row bind, qualified clients/groups from different source with an option to summarize by client.
+This function filters and pools, i.e., row-binds, qualified clients/groups from different sources with an option to summarize by client.
 Unlike bind_source(), no need to supply variable names; the function will guess what should be included and their names from the supplied definition from build_def().
 Whether a client is qualified relies on the flag variables set by define_case().
-Therefore, this function is intended to be use only with the built-in define_case() as def_fn in build_def().
+Therefore, this function is intended to be used only with the built-in define_case() as def_fn in build_def().

 Usage